Kuuuube/yomitan-dictionaries/README.md

 ### JPDB v2.1 Frequency Kana

-Shows the frequency of the word being written in kana, denoted by `㋕`.
+Displays the frequency of the word and the frequency of the word being written in kana (denoted by `㋕`).
 Matches the format of the original JPDB frequency dictionary.

 **Preview:** `読む` -> `JPDBv2㋕ 395, 19886㋕`, `よむ` -> `JPDBv2㋕ 19886㋕`